paxbun/gobley/docs/versioned_docs/version-0.1.0/docs/docs.md

 ```

 You can see Xcode 16.2 uses LLVM 16.
 So, the linker in Apple LLVM 16 tried to link object files that
-targets LLVM 19, which resulted in a linker error.
+target LLVM 19, which may be the reason for the linker error.

 To resolve this issue, try downgrading your Rust toolchain to a version that uses lower LLVM version.
 For example, Rust 1.81 uses LLVM 18, so downgrading to 1.81 might help.